Luk-kar/Show_Images_Differences/README.md

 It consists of:

-- How to use program
+- How to use the program
-- About (program and it's creator)
+- About (program and its creator)

 ## Program config 🕹️